Silence-WWT/znx_web/app/api_1_0/doc.md

         status: 0 for success, 1003 for user not exist, 1005 for access restricted, 1006 for order not exist class/activity
         created: created of order
-        time: ONLY included in classes, the try time of class class_name/activity_name
+        time: ONLY included in classes, the taste time of class class_name/activity_name
         name: user's name
         age